awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 When you launch an instance, you can specify whether to launch the instance into any `open` Capacity Reservation, into a specific Capacity Reservation, or into a group of Capacity Reservations\.
 You can only launch an instance into a Capacity Reservation that has matching attributes \(instance type, platform, and Availability Zone\) and sufficient capacity\.
 Alternatively, you can configure the instance to avoid running in a Capacity Reservation, even if you have an `open` Capacity Reservation that has matching attributes and available capacity\.

-Launching instances into a Capacity Reservation reduces its available capacity by the number of instances launched\.
-For example, if you launch three instances, the Capacity Reservation's available capacity is reduced by three\.
+Launching an instance into a Capacity Reservation reduces its available capacity by the number of instances launched\.
+For example, if you launch three instances, the available capacity of the Capacity Reservation is reduced by three\.

 **To launch instances into an existing Capacity Reservation using the console**